-In 2018, the level of social expenditure according to the European System of Integrated Social Protection Statistics (ESSPROS) as a percentage of gross domestic product (GDP), expressed by the social expenditure-to-GDP ratio, was 29.1%.
+In 2019, the level of social expenditure according to the European System of Integrated Social Protection Statistics (ESSPROS) as a percentage of gross domestic product (GDP), expressed by the social expenditure-to-GDP ratio, was a preliminary 29.0%.
 From 2008 to 2010 as well as in most of the years from 2012 to 2016, the increase in social expenditure has been much higher than economic growth due to the financial and the euro debt crisis and was lower in the other years.

 If wage tax and social contributions, partly due from